StanczakDominik/stanczakdominik.github.io/posts/particle-in-cell-methods.md

 .. title: Particle in Cell methods
 .. slug: particle-in-cell-methods
 .. date: 2019-03-19 10:00:00 UTC+01:00
-.. tags: plasma, particle-in-cell, pic, mathjax
+.. tags: plasma, particle-in-cell, pic
-.. category:
-.. link:
-.. description:
 .. type: text
+.. has_math: yes
 -->

 I think it might finally be about time to do some plasma physics discussion on